 Parx is the state’s top-grossing casino.
 It is owned by Greenwood Gaming and Entertainment Inc., which is also partners with the Cordish Co. on the under-development Stadium Casino in Philadelphia.

 Before the state passed online gambling legislation, Parx did everything in its power to protect its industry-leading position against cannibalism from online gambling.
-However, that doesn’t necessarily preclude Parx from entering that online gambling market once it opens.
-In fact, Parx signed an exclusive multi-year agreement with turnkey internet gaming solutions provider GAN in November 2014 to do just that.
+However, Parx signed an exclusive multi-year agreement with turnkey internet gaming solutions provider GAN in November 2014.
+The property was the first casino to apply for online gaming licenses.

 In a March 2015 press release, it was revealed that GAN will provide Parx with an internet gaming system for all forms of real money internet gaming, including poker, in the event the state enacts legislation to regulate real money internet gaming.